nealcaren/fightordie/Volumes/15/04/burning_at_dyersburg.md

 > Not a single cry for mercy was ever uttered by Scott.
 His fortitude struck even the mob workers as uncanny.
 No one offered a plea for the Negro after he confessed.
 > &nbsp;
 > Not a domino hid a face.
 Everyone was unmasked.
 Leaders were designated and assigned their parts.
 Long before the mob reached the city the public square was choked with humanity.
-All waited patiently. omen, with babies, made themselves comfortable.
+All waited patiently, omen, with babies, made themselves comfortable.
 > &nbsp;
 > At last the irons were hot.
 > &nbsp;